Howardma31/summit-challenge/README.md

 # captialOne-summit-challenge

-Web app created using JavaScript and HTML/CSS
+Web app created using JavaScript and HTML/CSS for Capital One Summit Challenge

 ## Table of Contents
 * [General info](#general-info)